rancher/docs/content/k3s/latest/en/configuration/_index.md

 Flannel
 -------

-Flannel is included by default, if you don't want flannel then run the agent with `--no-flannel` option.
+Flannel is included by default, if you don't want flannel then run the agent with `--no-flannel` as follows

+     k3s agent -u ${SERVER_URL} -t ${NODE_TOKEN} --no-flannel &

 In this setup you will still be required to install your own CNI driver.
 More info [here](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#pod-network)

 CoreDNS
 -------

-CoreDNS is deployed on start of the agent, to disable run the server with the `--no-deploy coredns` option.
+CoreDNS is deployed on start of the agent, to disable add `--no-deploy coredns` to the server

+     k3s server --no-deploy coredns

 If you don't install CoreDNS you will need to install a cluster DNS provider yourself.

 Traefik
 -------

-Traefik is deployed by default when starting the server; to disable it, start the server with the `--no-deploy traefik` option.
+Traefik is deployed by default when starting the server; to disable it, start the server with `--no-deploy traefik` like this

+     k3s server --no-deploy traefik

 Service Load Balancer
 ---------------------